Contents

 Synopsis

-EAC can occur at any age but tends to affect young or middle-aged adults.
+EAC can occur at any age but tends to affect young and middle-aged adults.
 There is no sex or racial predilection.
-Idiopathic EAC is typically self-limited and spontaneous resolution is common.
+Idiopathic EAC is typically self-limited, and spontaneous resolution is common.
 However, new lesions may continue to erupt while old lesions resolve.
+EAC may be asymptomatic or may be accompanied by pruritus.

 Codes